HatemSaadallah/cfp-code-submitter/README.md

 - [ ] Add The ability to grade assignments.
 (Medium)
 - [ ] Add the ability to add notes on assignments.
 - [x] Add external link tab (Kahoot, Games, etc) (Easy) (by Mohammed Atalah)
 - [ ] Make the Previous Submissions button just for the current week's problems, and add on the user profile all the solving problems.
+- [x] Add next session link.(Easy) (by Mohammed Atalah)
 ## Bugs to fix:
 - [ ] Fix the login page arbitrary appearance.